ufo-github/ponyfoo/posts/2013-11-19_fun-with-native-arrays.md

 // [8, 7, 1, 1]
 ```

 Rather than a copy, the array itself is modified.
-In a future article we'll expand on these concepts to see how we could create _an `_`-like library_, such as [Underscore](http://underscorejs.org/ "Underscore.js utility belt") or [Lo-Dash](http://lodash.com/ "Lo-Dash utility library").
+In a future article we'll expand on these concepts to see how we could create an `_`-like library, such as [Underscore](http://underscorejs.org/ "Underscore.js utility belt") or [Lo-Dash](http://lodash.com/ "Lo-Dash utility library").

   [1]: http://i.imgur.com/z0Hun2i.png